logicly-au/pmhc-mds-user-documentation/docs/reporting.rst

 Types of Standard reports
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The reports are grouped into several categories, each designed to serve different purposes.
+The reports are grouped into categories, each designed to serve different purposes.

 .. contents::
    :local: